 Tutor training is a vital component to any successful tutoring program.
 Professional staff in Penn State Learning encourage you to participate in a one-credit course that will help you develop an awareness of the needs of the students you will tutor.
 The Peer Tutoring (C I 200) course is designed to review and discuss setting-up and organizing a tutoring session, individual versus group tutoring, understanding learning styles, communicating cross culturally with students, the importance of study skills and more.
 Course information is available upon request.

 Thank you for your interest in the Guided Study Group leader position!
-All positions filled for the fall semester.
+Vacant positions are Math 140 and Econ 104.
+To apply, refer to the job posting Part-time Guided Study Group Leader - Undergraduate Education #0000022682.